-- 1. Students wishing to live in a residence hall are asked to submit a room deposit of \$100 with the residence hall application to the Business Office.
+- Students wishing to live in a residence hall are asked to submit a residence hall application online (www.emcc.edu/housing) and required room deposit of \$100 to the Business Office.
 This deposit is credited to the student's first semester residence hall bill.
 Deposits are not necessary for resident students who are continuously assigned to housing for the duration of the academic year (fall/spring). - 2.
-Students must complete the Eastern Maine Community College Immunization History Form and provide proof of diphtheria-tetanus (administered within the last ten years); two doses of the measles, mumps, and rubella vaccines (administered after student's first birthday) and at least one dose of Covid-19 vaccine prior to being registered for classes.
-Students accepted to one of the allied health programs are required to provide additional immunization materials as outlined in the acceptance packet.
-Students wishing to live in student housing, are currently required to provide documentation of the COVID-19 vaccines prior to housing assignments being made, and are encouraged to obtain the meningococcal vaccines. - 3.
-Within 30 days of acceptance, students may be asked to take the computerized placement test (Accuplacer©) so that the College may determine appropriate placement in math and writing.
+Students must complete the Eastern Maine Community College Immunization History Form and provide proof of diphtheria-tetanus (administered within the last ten years); two doses of the measles, mumps, and rubella vaccines (administered after student's first birthday) prior to being registered for classes.
+Students accepted to one of the allied health programs are required to provide additional immunization materials, including Covid 19 vaccination, as outlined in the acceptance packet.
+Students wishing to live in student housing, are currently strongly urged to provide documentation of the COVID-19 vaccines prior to housing assignments being made, and are encouraged to obtain the meningococcal vaccines. - 3.
+Students may be asked to take the computerized placement test (Accuplacer©) so that the College may determine appropriate placement in math and writing.
 Based on the results of this assessment, students may be required to successfully complete math and English courses that are not part of the program curriculum.
 As a result, the length of time required to complete the program may be extended.
-Testing exemptions may be made by the Admissions Committee for students who have taken the placement assessment within the past three years, students with transfer credit for comparable coursework, and students who's SAT or ACT results exceed the pre-established cutoffs. - 4.
-All applicants to Emergency Medical Services, Fire Science (Live-In Track only), Medical Assistant Technology, Medical Radiography, Nursing, Plumbing Technology and Surgical Technology who are offered acceptance will be required to submit to a national criminal background screening process at their expense within 30 days of acceptance. - 5.
-All applicants to Early Childhood Education, Education and Secondary Education who are offered acceptance will be required to obtain fingerprinting clearance from the Department of Education prior to enrolling in field placement courses. - 6.
+Testing exemptions may be made by the Admissions Committee for students who have taken the placement assessment within the past three years, students with transfer credit for comparable coursework, and students who's SAT or ACT results exceed the pre-established cutoffs.

+- 4. All individuals offered admission to Emergency Medical Services, Medical Assistant Technology, Medical Radiography, Nursing, Plumbing Technology and Surgical Technology, as well as those Fire Science students participating in the live-in opportunity, will be required to submit to a national criminal background screening process at their expense within 30 days of acceptance. - 5.
+All applicants to Early Childhood Education, Elementary Education and Secondary Education who are offered admission will be required to obtain fingerprinting clearance from the Department of Education prior to enrolling in field placement courses.
+This is facilitated by department faculty during the first semester. - 6.
 All admitted students are required to complete a New Student Orientation online course prior to being registered for classes in their initial semester of enrollment.
+Additionally, some program-specific orientation days may be required in person.